ansys/pymapdl/doc/source/getting_started/docker.rst

 First time you run it, Docker logins into the *ghcr.io* registry and pulls the image which can take some time.
+There are several images in the registry, each corresponding to a different version of MAPDL.
+It is recommended to use the latest version of MAPDL for the Ubuntu systems (any image tagged as ``Ubuntu``).

 Note that port `50052` (local to the container) is being mapped to 50052 on the host.
 This makes it possible to launch several MAPDL